 It may surprise you to know that cholesterol itself isn't bad.
 In fact, cholesterol is just one of the many substances created and used by our bodies to keep us healthy.
-Some of the cholesterol we need is produced naturally (and can be affected by your family health history), while some of it comes from the food we eat.

-This content was last reviewed on 12/10/2012.
+This content was last reviewed on 04/21/2014.